 The media is fond of reminding us that a destitute old age awaits those of us who haven't saved for retirement.
 We are forever being urged to sort out our pension planning.
 But how many of us really know what a pension is?

 In essence, a pension is a long-term savings plan whose sole purpose is to provide you with a secure income in retirement.
 You pay in a little money each month throughout your working life and by the time you retire, this should have built into a tidy sum.
-That sum is then transferred to an annuity (we'll come on to those later) which pays you a fixed amount of income which should support you for the rest of your life.
+That sum is then used to provide you with a lump sum and/or regular income (see retirement section) to help fund your retirement.

 What does this mean?
 Well, if you pay the current basic rate of tax (20%), then if we ignore national insurance for a moment, for every £100 you earn, you take home just £80.
 However, if you put that £80 back into a pension, the government give you back the other £20 so you actually get the full £100 invested.
 If you are a higher rate taxpayer (paying 40% tax), subject to maximum limits, you get £100 invested for laying out only £60.